NZ couple found dead in Tonga owned snorkelling business

 They have been named by local newspaper Matangi Tonga as Rochelle and Ben Neill.

-It is understood locals found the pair, who owned a snorkelling business and police were alerted on Saturday.
+It is understood locals found the pair, who owned snorkelling business Hakau Adventures, and police were alerted on Saturday.

 AdvertisementAdvertise with NZME.